 - Assessment of privately owned houses for the purpose of levying rates that may be prescribed by the State House of Assembly.

-Without the careful structuring of the Nigerian government and having local government in the lowest level, the government will never be able to reach the masses.
+Without the careful structuring of the Nigerian government and having the local government at the lowest level, the government will never be able to reach the masses.

-Local government In Nigeria also assist the state government in providing primary education and health services to the citizens; including developing agricultural and natural resources other than exploitation of minerals.
+Local governments in Nigeria also assist the state government in providing primary education and health services to the citizens; including developing agricultural and natural resources other than the exploitation of minerals.

 Whew!
 So I got it off my chest.
 Thank you for reading this piece of information I couldn’t wait to share with you.

 Found this to be helpful?
 Please like, share and drop your comments below